 In the 4th movie, The Legend Reborn, Tuma vanishes after being defeated by Mata Nui.
 While the movie does make it look like he died there, he was only just knocked out and was set to appear in the scrapped sequel.
 Strakk has a bit of this as well, as we last see him walking out of the arena after his defeat — originally, he was to be banished to the desert for breaking the rules of arena combat, but this issue isn't brought up in the movie, so it's unclear whether or not he walks away unpunished, which, given his negative portrayal in the film, seems weird, as it makes him a loose villain.

-During Mushu's introductory scene from Mulan (1998), he is tasked with awakening the Great Stone Dragon from its statue form, and ends up destroying it instead by hitting it too hard with his gong.
+During Mushu's introductory scene, he is tasked with awakening the Great Stone Dragon from its statue form, and ends up destroying it instead by hitting it too hard with his gong.
 This is not brought up again.

 The Great Ancestor yelling at the end was because of all the chickens that Little Brother just chased into the shrine.
 No idea why he's blaming Mushu for that, but there you go.